7Block Labs

 What “ZK in the CI/CD loop” means

-• Compile circuits or zkVM programs deterministically.
+• Compile circuits or zkVM programs in a way that’s completely predictable.

 Choose an proving path per workload